pitivi/pitivi/docs/Google_Summer_of_Code.md

 4. Find a cool feature you need in Pitivi and tell us.
 Start making a design doc on how you plan to implement it.
 Feel free to pick a project from the list of [GSoC project ideas] we thought about.
-5. Fill out the [application] and apply officially to the Google's Summer of Code [website].
+5. Fill out the [application template] and apply officially to the Google's Summer of Code [website].

   [our official stance]: http://jeff.ecchi.ca/blog/2014/02/15/applying-for-a-gsoc-project-is-all-about-early-involvement-and-commitment/
   [Being selected as a Summer of Code student]: http://ploum.net/be-selected-student-for-soc/